ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ## Yellow Lights
 By default the lights are always green if the function finished running and red when it errored.
-But sometimes you want to signal to the user that even though it ran, it wasn't quite without problems.
+But sometimes you want to signal to the user that even though it didn't error, it wasn't quite without problems.
 To do that, simply *return False*.
 ``` python
 return False